Adult Protective Services

 Abuse, Neglect, and Exploitation: What to Look For, P-01550

 Adult protective services are any services that stop an individual from inflicting harm on themself or another person.
 View definitions of key terms to help you better understand adult protective services and adults at risk.

 Who should I contact?

-If someone is in immediate, life-threatening danger, call the police or 9-1-1 immediately.
+If someone is in immediate, life-threatening danger, call the police or 911 right away.

-To report abuse taking place outside the state of Wisconsin, contact the National Adult Protective Services Association (NAPSA).
+To report abuse taking place outside of Wisconsin, contact the National Adult Protective Services Association.

-If the alleged abuser is a paid caregiver employed by a long term care facility, contact
+If the alleged abuser is a paid caregiver who works in a long-term care facility, contact:

 Office of Caregiver Quality

 What will I be asked?

 When you call to report alleged abuse, you will be asked to give as much information as possible.
 This includes information about the elder adult or adult at risk and what you think is happening.
 This information is helpful, but you are not required to know it.
 You can also give your name and address, but that is not required either.